wurli/tidyverse-dev-bot/news-files-annotated/readr.md

         as.character(s)
         #> [1] "ddddf"

+    !end-codeblock!
+    !end-bullet!
+-   !begin-bullet!
--   The cli package is now used for all messages.
+    The cli package is now used for all messages.

+    !end-bullet!
+-   !begin-bullet!
--   The runtime performance for tables with an extreme number of columns is greatly improved (#825)
+    The runtime performance for tables with an extreme number of columns is greatly improved (#825)

+    !end-bullet!
+-   !begin-bullet!
--   Compressed files are now detected by magic numbers rather than by the file extension (#1125)
+    Compressed files are now detected by magic numbers rather than by the file extension (#1125)

+    !end-bullet!
+-   !begin-bullet!
--   A memory leak when reading files is now fixed (#1092)
+    A memory leak when reading files is now fixed (#1092)

+    !end-bullet!
+-   !begin-bullet!
--   `write_*()` functions gain a `eol =` argument to control the end of line character used (#857).
+    `write_*()` functions gain a `eol =` argument to control the end of line character used (#857).
 This allows writing of CSV files with Windows newlines (CRLF) if desired.

+    !end-bullet!
+-   !begin-bullet!
--   The Rcpp dependency has been removed in favor of cpp11.
+    The Rcpp dependency has been removed in favor of cpp11.

+    !end-bullet!
+-   !begin-bullet!
--   The build system has been greatly simplified so should work on more systems.
+    The build system has been greatly simplified so should work on more systems.

+    !end-bullet!

 !end-bullets-11!